 In this webinar, our speakers draw from their research and experiences across a wide variety of disciplines to discuss the history of AFM-IR, examine recent advancements in AFM-IR capabilities, and explore a wide range of applications for this technique.

-By combining infrared spectroscopy with atomic force microscopy-based (AFM-IR), it is possible to perform chemical analysis and compositional mapping with a spatial resolution down to 10 nanometers — significantly below standard optical diffraction limits.
-This makes the technique ideal for use to unravel the structure of functional and pathological protein self-assemblies and the structure of single protein molecules.
+By combining infrared spectroscopy with atomic force microscopy (AFM-IR), it is possible to perform chemical analysis and compositional mapping with a spatial resolution down to 10 nanometers — significantly below standard optical diffraction limits.

-Our speakers examine the origins of, recent advancements in, and wide range of possible applications for this technique, drawing from their research and experiences across a wide variety of disciplines including materials science, life science, and astrochemistry.
+Our speakers examine the origins of the AFM-IR technique, detail recent advancements, and explore a wide range of possible AFM-IR applications.
+These applications draw from their research and experiences across a wide variety of disciplines including materials science, life science, and astrochemistry.
 This workshop features talks on the use of AFM-IR to study:

 Alexandre Dazzi, Université Paris-Saclay, Institut de Chimie Physique

 Tom Vincent, the UK’s National Physical Laboratory (NPL) and Royal Holloway, University of London